A video of the winning submissions will be posted at that time to the Greeblatt & Seay YouTube Channel.

 3rd Place winners will receive their choice of 1 Schoolhouse Virtual Workshop, Play Along, or a pdf from our Tunes for Two series.

-- There is an entry fee of $10.00 per Contest submission.
-For example if an individual submits an entry in the Fast Contest, the Slow Contest, and the Fee Fi Faux Contest the total fee would be $30.00.
+There is an entry fee of $10.00 per Contest submission.
+For example if an individual submits an entry in the Happy Contest, the Sad Contest, and the Fee Fi Faux Contest the total fee would be $30.00.

 Payment may be made via PayPal’s “Send Money” service.